Skip to main content

 Sync Operations

-await cortex.memory.remember({
+await cortex.facts.store({

 memorySpaceId: "agent-1",

-userMessage: "Alice works at Acme Corp",
+fact: "Alice works at Acme Corp",

-userName: "Alice",
+subject: "Alice",

 });

-await cortex.vector.store(memorySpaceId, data, {
+await cortex.vector.store(memorySpaceId, data);

 Manual Sync Functions

 Direct sync control for power users.
+All sync functions support an optional tenantId parameter for multi-tenant SaaS isolation.

 import {